TheDialgaTeam/Xiropht-Connector-All/README.md

 # Xiropht-Connector-All

 The library for each tools of Xiropht, this library permit to make your own connected tools, for example your own wallet, remote node and more.
+Netframework 4.6.1 is required or mono for Linux OS.

 **In production, we suggest to compile in Release Mode for disable log files.**